emilyrmeads/User-centricity-2019/README.md

 Self-organizing teams, where the interactions are high and the process rules are few, facilitate creativity and innovation.
 The best way to promote iterative processes and software development is to leave decisions and responsibility in the hands of those who are the closest them.

 ## Risks

+- autonomy is fragile
+- incentives can be misaligned (bonuses)
+- teams take 6 months to delivery their maximum potential
+- compliance officers
+- trust is hard to build and easy to lose
+- IT departments can get in the way
+- Relying on existing structures can become messy
+- Conforming to company policy can be limiting and challenging
+- Have to fight against the 'this is always the way we have done things'
+- Easy to fall back into confortable old habits

 ## A Summary diagram for all this